-Leaving happy Dunedin behind I drove off down the coastal road, heading west along the south coast of the South Island, with not a cloud in the sky.
+Leaving happy Dunedin behind, I drove off down the coastal road, heading west along the south coast of the South Island, with not a cloud in the sky.

 Just down from Tautuku Bay, where I rather surprisingly found an obstacle course tucked away in the rainforest, is Lake Wilkie, an inland lake that's hemmed in by sand dunes.
 A pretty little boardwalk took me through the forest to the lake, which is apparently left over from the ice age.
 The bush is slowly reclaiming the lake, and there's an interesting collection of signs explaining the process.
-It's a serene place, with still brown waters and heaps of frogs that swim away as you approach, making the water shimmer as you walk along.
+It's a serene place, with still brown waters and lots of frogs that swim away as you approach, making the water shimmer as you walk along.

 Porpoise and Curio Bay

 My next port of call was so pretty I decided to stay the night, as I had a number of letters to write.
-Porpoise Bay is a beautiful half-moon bay with golden sands that stretch as far as the eye can see; here you can see Hobson's dolphins, a rare breed of dolphin playing in the surf, a wonderful sight as you take in the views and soak up the sun.
+Porpoise Bay is a beautiful half-moon bay with golden sands that stretch as far as the eye can see; here you can see Hobson's dolphins – a rare breed of dolphin – playing in the surf, which is a wonderful sight as you take in the views and soak up the sun.
 But the most amazing thing about Porpoise Bay is that it backs onto Curio Bay, a different kettle of fish altogether.
 Curio Bay is rocky in the extreme, with a large shelf of what looks like savage, lumpy volcanic rock, bashed by the sea but exposed at low tide.
 This shelf is in fact a petrified forest, the remains of a 16 million year old forest that was covered in volcanic ash back in the Jurassic period and preserved, turning into hard rock in the process.
 It's a strange sight, walking along among these stumps of stone that look exactly like tree stumps – complete with rings in the trunk – except they're made of rock.
-There are trunks that have obviously fallen over and turned into rocky bark, and all sorts of little trees everywhere, sticking up out of the rock pools.
+There are trunks that have obviously fallen over and turned into rocky bark, and all sorts of little stumps everywhere, sticking up out of the rock pools.
 Talk about surreal.

-One of the biggest drawbacks, though, of camping by the sea in New Zealand is the dreaded sandfly.
+Hoever, one of the biggest drawbacks of camping by the sea in New Zealand is the dreaded sandfly.
 There were sandflies on the coast in Western Australia, but New Zealand has managed to elevate the sandfly to an art form: an art form with teeth.
 Wherever you go, especially in wet, coastal areas, there are swarms of tiny flies, each of which can give you a nip as nasty as a mosquito.
 I've invested in the recommended insect repellent, but if that doesn't work I may be reduced to taking the advice of a bushman I met in Monkey Mia: mix 70 per cent baby oil and 30 per cent Dettol, and smother yourself in it.
 You might smell awful, but the sandflies stay away1... as well as any other sentient beings, I shouldn't wonder.